 Whether you’re looking how to become a data analyst, or how to get into the field of data science, in general, one thing’s for sure - without proper education and a whole lot of motivation, it will be tough to find a stable, well-paying and perk-providing job.
-Experience is important, but it is not a game-breaker – if you’re motivated and passionate enough, the experience won’t be an obstacle in your data analyst career path.
+Experience is important, but it is not a deal-breaker - if you’re motivated and passionate enough, the experience won’t be an obstacle in your data analyst career path.

 Remember - always spend some time researching the most recent industry trends to “keep up with the times”.
-Take courses, go to lectures, participate in online groups and seminars, check out platforms like DataCamp - every single minute spent learning about data science will increase your chance in scoring that job and doing great at it!
+Take courses, go to lectures, participate in online groups and seminars, check out platforms like DataCamp - every single minute spent learning about data science will increase your chance of scoring that job and doing great at it!